-Compared to the rest of the Indianapolis market, the Trader's Point region has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Indianapolis market, the Trader's Point submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 8 listings have been posted online, which means leases might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 25% of the office spaces in the Trader's Point are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 8 listings have come on the market, which means spaces might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 50% of the listings in the Trader's Point are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 8,600 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are approximately 4 stories.
-Most buildings in this region were built in 2000 and are Class A.
+Even though the median size is 8,600 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this region are close to 4 stories.
+Most buildings in this area were built in 2000 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Information is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Trader's Point folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.